If you want to understand what’s an avoidant attachment, you are on the right article.

 7. Get Closer Indirectly

 It’s easier for avoidants to get closer if there’s a shared task in between.
-For example, intimacy while cooking dinner and eating together is easier than sitting on a couch and hugging without doing nothing.
+For example, intimacy while cooking dinner and eating together is easier than sitting on a couch and hugging without doing anything.

 So you can ease your way in with shared activities.